Dinner Planner - Free Family Meal Planner!

 cooking at home helps with portion sizes

 We are all starting to be more aware that portion sizes have gotten out of control and so have our waistlines.
 By learning proper portion control, we can start to control the amount of food that we serve and eat.
+When you cook at home, you can control the amount of food you make, which can help with portion control and weight management.

 When serving carbs like pasta and rice, use a measuring cup until you learn the correct portion sizes.
 1 cup of pasta and 1/2 cup of rice.